-13. The FEMA approvals included in Exhibit 1 contain portions of CEII that, under relevant federal law and regulations, are protected from public disclosure.
-LUMA stresses that the FEMA approvals with CEII warrant confidential treatment to protect critical infrastructure from threats that could undermine the system and negatively affect electric power services to the detriment of the interests of the public, customers, and citizens of Puerto Rico.
-In several proceedings, this Energy Bureau has considered and granted requests by PREPA to submit CEII under seal of confidentiality.3 In at least two Data Security and Physical Security proceedings,4
+13. The FEMA approval included in Exhibit 1 contains portions of CEII that, under relevant federal law and regulations, are protected from public disclosure.
+LUMA stresses that the FEMA approval with CEII warrants confidential treatment to protect critical infrastructure from threats that could undermine the system and negatively affect electric power services to the detriment of the interests of the public, customers, and citizens of Puerto Rico.
+In several proceedings, this Energy Bureau has considered and granted requests by PREPA to submit CEII under seal of confidentiality.
+In at least two Data Security and Physical Security proceedings, this Energy Bureau, motu proprio, has conducted proceedings confidentially, thereby recognizing the need to protect CEII from public disclosure.